Skip to main content

 Uses

-While Browserbase helps with bot protection systems, scraping, and reliable file downloads, some scenarios remain challenging to fully automate for technical or data-privacy reasons.
+While Browserbase helps with bot protection systems, data extraction, and reliable file downloads, some scenarios remain challenging to fully automate for technical or data-privacy reasons.
 Live Views can be useful for:

 • Debugging and observability - watch everything happening live, or share with users or coworkers